LogoAMRGearbox

 CheckEvidence signalRisk if skippedMinimum actionSourcesUpdated

-Availability mode (stocked vs review/custom)NIDEC portfolio and MG16B documentation indicate that 500:1-class compact options may be review-based rather than default catalog stock.Procurement plan can miss lead-time and validation workload, causing schedule slip during BOM freeze.Add a mandatory supplier field: stocked / configurable / review-custom + lead time + MOQ.
+Availability mode (stocked vs review/custom)Catalog channels can conflict: one path signals review-based 24 V 500/650, while another 24 V model table publishes standard 500/650 model codes.Procurement plan can miss lead-time and validation workload, causing schedule and costing errors near BOM freeze.Add a mandatory supplier field per model code: stocked / configurable / review-custom + lead time + MOQ + source link.

 Continuous-duty sizing vs stall-value misusePololu explicitly separates continuous/instantaneous gearbox load limits from extrapolated stall values.Design may pass spreadsheet torque but fail thermal life in field operation.Compute with continuous-duty torque/current and request duty-condition thermal report before PO.